 - All currently enrolled students living on campus and off-campus students accessing campus for any reason (in-person classes, work, services, etc).
-This includes university employees who are enrolled academically for fall 2020.
+This includes fully vaccinated students and university employees who are enrolled academically for fall 2020.

 - All students living off campus who do not plan to come to campus during fall term are strongly encouraged to participate to monitor their personal health and wellbeing.

 How to Participate

 Daily screenings must be completed by noon (12 p.m.) or before traveling to campus, whichever comes first.
-If you do not receive daily screening notifications via email (email@example.com) or text message, please access the daily self-screening tool in your Cal Poly Portal.
+If you do not receive daily screening notifications via email (email@example.com) or text message, access the daily self-screening tool in your Cal Poly Portal.